The quiet beauty of the Brigalow

 When it rains, it pours!
 We recently discovered four Western Quolls (Dasyurus geoffroii) on monitoring cameras at two of our midwest Western Australian reserves over the space of two weeks.

 It’s the first quoll sighting at Hamelin under Bush Heritage management, and it's believed to have been many years since they were seen in the wider Shark Bay district.
-One was recorded in sand dune country while the other was about 10 kilometres away on Hamelin’s coastline.
+One was recorded in sand dune country while the other was about 10 km away on Hamelin’s coastline.
 Eurardy’s two quolls are the second and third records for the reserve, following the inaugural sighting in December 2020.

 The strongest theory as to the origins of these curious Chuditch is that they are travellers from the well-established Quoll population at Kalbarri National Park.
 Around 50 Quolls were translocated to the park from a captive breeding program at Perth Zoo about two decades ago and have persisted there successfully ever since.
 WA’s Department of Biodiversity, Conservation and Attractions (DBCA) has run a concentrated feral predator control program at Kalbarri for more than 20 years, setting the scene for its quoll population to expand and move outside the borders of the park in search of new territory.